+COURSE REQU IREMENIS

-1. Communication Skills (10 credits)
+ion Skills (10 credits)

 ENGL& 101 English Composition I (required) 5

 Select one: 5

-ENGL 103 Composition - Argumentation and Research

-ENGL 107 Composition - Writing about Literature
+ENGL 103 ENGL 107 Composition - Argumentation and Research Composition - Writing about Literature

-2. Quantitative/Symbolic Reasoning Skills (5 credits)
+2. Quantitative Prerequisites re /Symbolic Reasoning Skills (5 credits)

-Prerequisites required.
-MATH& 151 Calculus I
+Calculus I 5

 3. Humanities (15-20 credits)

-CMST& 220 Public Speaking Humanities (GER-HM) electives
+• Public Speaking 5

+Humanities (G GER-HM) electives† 10

-†At least two disciplines with no more than 10 credits allowed from any one discipline required.
-No more than five credits in foreign language at the 100 level and no more than five credits in performance/skills courses are allowed.
+nes with no more than 10 credits allowed from any one discip an five credits in foreign language at the 100 level and no moi

+an five creats in foreign language at the 100 level and no mol nance/skills courses are allowed. re than

-4. Social Sciences (SS) (15-20 credits)
+es (SS) (15-20 credits)

 PSYC& 100 General Psychology 5

-Multicultural elective by advisement 5
+elective by advisement 5 5

-Social Science (GER-SS) electives† 5

-1 1

-†Credits selected must be from at least two disciplines and no more than 10 credits allowed from any one discipline.
-PSYC& 200 strongly recommended.
+e (GER-SS) electives† st be from at least two disciplines and no more than 10 credits

+ne.
+PSYC& 200 strongly recommended. anowea

-5. Natural Sciences (NS) (15-20 credits)
+nces (NS) (15-20 credits)

-MATH& 152 Calculus II 5 Natural Scien ce (GER-NS) elective with lab [†] 5 Natural Scien ce (GER-NS) elective [†] 5 No more than 10 ci redits allowed from any one discipline.
-At least 10 credits in physical biological and/or earth sciences (i.e., physics, chemistry, geology or biology).
-6. Additional Math Requirements (15-20 credits)
+MATH& 152 5

+ce (GER-NS) elective with lab† 5

+ce (GER-NS) elective† edits allowed from any one discipline.
+At least 10 credits in phy 5

-Intro to Education
+th sciences (i.e., physics, chemistry, geology or biology). rsicui,

+6. Additional M lath Requirements (15-20 credits)

 MATH& 153 Calculus III 5

-MATH 205 Linear Algebra 5
+MATH 205 Linear Algebra 5 5

-MATH 224 Multivariate Calculus 5

-MATH 238 Differential Equations (recommended) 5
+MATH 224 MATH 238 Multivariate Calculus Differential Equations (recommended) 5 5

-.
-Education Requirements (6-10 credits)
+equirements (6-10 credits) 5

 EDUC 190 Education Practicum 1-5

+EDUC& 202 Intro to Education 5

-General Electives (10 quarter credits)
+General Elective es (10 quarter credits)

-Additional college-level courses so that total earned is at least 90 credits.
-May include prerequisites for major courses (e.g., precalculus), additional major coursework, or specific general education or other university requirements, as approved by the advisor.
+ge-level courses so that total earned is at le east 90

+credits.
+May include prerequisites for major courses (e.g., precalculus),

+coursework, or specific general education or oth ner uni-

+versity requirem ents, as approved by the advisor.

-Total Credits Required 91-115
+Total Credits Reguired 91-115 ------------------------ --------

-EDUC& 202

-- 1. Students completing this degree will receive the same priority consideration for admission to the baccalaureate institution as they would for completing the direct transfer associate's degree and will be given junior status by the receiving institution. - 2.
-Courses in Humanities/Social Science must come from the current ICRC distribution list in order to count as General Education or General University Requirements (GERs/GURs) at the receiving institution.
-Additional general educational requirements, cultural diversity requirements, and foreign language requirements, as required by the transfer institution, must be met prior to the completion of a baccalaureate degree. - 3.
-Students should be advised that some baccalaureate institutions require physics with calculus to meet specific pre-major science category. - ${\it 4. \ \, Biology\,majors\,should\,select\,organic\,chemistry\,or\,physics\,for\,specific\,pre-major\,requirements.}$ - 5.
-Precalculus cannot be used to satisfy the mathematics requirement (2 above). - 4.
-Students are responsible for checking specific major requirements of baccalaureate institutions in the year prior to transferring.
+1. Students completing this degree will receive the same priority consideration for admission to the baccalaureate institution as they would for completing the direct transfer associate's degree and will be given junior status by the receiving institution.

+2. Courses in Humanities/Social Science must come from the current ICRC distribution list in order to count as General Education or General University Requirements (GERs/GURs) at the receiving institution.
+Additional general educational requirements, cultural diversity requirements, and foreign language requirements, as required by the transfer institution, must be met prior to the completion of a baccalaureate degree.

+3. Students should be advised that some baccalaureate institutions require physics with calculus to meet specific pre-major science category.

+- 4. Biology majors should select organic chemistry or physics for specific pre-major requirements. - 5.
+Precalculus cannot be used to satisfy the mathematics requirement (2 above).

+6. Students are responsible for checking specific major requirements of baccalaureate institutions in the year prior to transferring.